Board Committees

 The key responsibilities of the Nomination Committee are to:

-• Review the structure, size and composition of the Board, including the skills, knowledge, experience and diversity of Directors
+• Review the structure, size and composition of the Board, including the skills, knowledge, experience and diversity

 • Develop a strategy for succession planning for both Directors and other senior executives

-• Identify and nominate for approval by the Board candidates to fill Board and other senior vacancies and
+• Identify and nominate for approval by the Board candidates to fill Board and other senior vacancies

 • Keep under review the leadership needs of the organisation.